 The UITF's Personnel Safety System (PSS) ensures that personnel cannot access the UITF enclosure when prompt radiation hazards are possible.
-And the PSS will turn OFF radiation sources when unacceptable radiation levels are detected by CARMS located outside the enclosure.
+And the PSS will turn OFF radiation sources when unacceptable radiation levels are detected by CARMS placed outside the enclosure at locations designated by RCD.
 Radiation exposure is prevented through both administrative (sweep procedures, locked gates, postings) and engineered means (shielding, interlocks, radiation monitoring, etc.).
-UITF (see Figure 9) is a completely enclosed area.
-No one is allowed inside the enclosure during beam operations, or gun high voltage conditioning, or when high power RF is applied to the buncher or the QCM.
+UITF (see Figure 7) is a completely enclosed area.
+No one is allowed inside the enclosure during beam operations, or gun high voltage conditioning, or when high power RF is applied to the QCM.